HaleyColgateKottler/GMMParameterEstimation.jl/docs/src/index.md

 ```

 ## Examples
-The following code snippet will use the given moments to return an estimate of the parameters using the method of moments with unknown mixing coefficients and dense covariance matrices.
+The following code snippet will use the given moments to return an estimate of the parameters using the method of moments with unknown mixing coefficients and general covariance matrices.

 ```julia
 using GMMParameterEstimation